A few lovely winter party ideas using baby’s breath for a little snowy detail, and rich recipes to keep guests cozy!

 It’s as good as it gets.
 I also used a nice roasted red pepper humus for the veggies.

-I added a little lychee juice to prosecco for these lovely cocktails.
+I added a little prosecco to these lovely lychee martinis to make them sparkle!
 It’s a perfect cocktail for when you’re running around the kitchen and don’t want to be mixing up anything too complex.
 People love them and they’re so refreshing.

 After we gobbled dinner and had a few more cocktails, I flipped my Grand Marnier flans and served them up.
 The Grand Marnier adds just an essence of orange and it’s so delightful.